BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 ### Saving and reloading the cor location
 Once you're satisfied with the current setting, the current position and orientation of the cor can be saved to the (global = `ctrl + shift + s` or app-specific = `ctrl + shift + a`) config file.
 You can subsequently set the config key `use_cor_pos` to `1`.
 This causes the cor position to be loaded from the config file when calibrating instead of being determined using the hmd position and the offset values.
 Applications using OpenComposite usually operate in a different VR play-space than titles supporting native OpenXR.
 That's why cor position needs to be saved once for all native games and once for all games using OpenComposite.
 **Note that this functionality may not work with all HMD vendors.
-Initially setting up the play-space in the VR runtime of your hmd might help to get this working correctly.
+Setting up the play-space in the VR runtime of your hmd (before first use) might help to get this working correctly.
 Rumor has it that some HMDs need to be started/initialized at the exact same location for the play-space coordinates to be consistent in between uses.**

+### Adjusting cor location using a motion controller
+You can use (only) the left motion controller to move the cor position in virtual space.
+Make sure to activate the graphical overlay (`ctrl + d` by default) to see the cor marker in game.
+- Press and hold the trigger button to 'grab' and move the cor marker, this way you can make it reach positions that are obstructed in the real world.
+- While pressing the trigger:
+  - moving the controller left/right, up/down, or forward/backward is pushing the cor marker in the same direction
+  - rotating the controller on the yaw axis is adjusting the cor marker accordingly.
+Rotation of the motion controller on pitch or roll axis are ignored.
+- Press the menu button (or button 'a' on a valve index controller) to have the cor location snap to the current controller position

+In contrast to using the keyboard shortcuts, modification with the motion controller will not affect the offset values.
+To reuse the adjusted position, you need to save and use `use_cor_pos = 1` as described above.
 ## Running your application
 1. make sure your using OpenXR as runtime in the application you wish to use motion compensation in
 2. start application